UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

        ....:     print(x, y, z)
        ....:

-When parameters are given with default values, they become *optional*
+When parameters are given with default values, they become *optional*.

 .. code-block:: ipython